 Except as provided in 5.4, Loose Packing, bundling is required before sacking.
 A bundle must be prepared when the quantity of addressed pieces for a required presort level reaches the required minimum bundle size in 5.3, Bundling and Labeling.
-Smaller volumes are not permitted except for mixed ADC bundles.
+Smaller volumes are not permitted except under 2.10 and for mixed ADC bundles.